 Once the empire was founded, it expanded rapidly because of the excellent organization skills and efficient governance.
 The Inca society was community-based and everyone worked for the community.

 The Inca society was run like a socialist state.
 The emperor and his family owned 1/3 of the land, the religious institutions owned the 1/3 and rest went to the farmers.
-The Inca government collected grains as taxes from the farmers and stored them in large storage houses and distributed to rest of the populations.
+The Inca government collected grains as taxes from the farmers and stored them in large storage houses and distributed to the rest of the populations.
 Likewise, they collected the textiles and distributed the entire population.
 They kept meticulous records of transactions using quipus.

 The Inca were the ruling class and were a small portion of the population they ruled.
 The population of the Inca Empire was diverse and included the people they conquered.